knative/docs/docs/serving/encryption/external-domain-tls.md

 #### Using a certificate for each Knative Service

-Update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace to enable `external-domain-tls` and specify how HTTP requests are handled:
+Update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace to enable `external-domain-tls`:

 1. Run the following command to edit your `config-network` ConfigMap: